Admire the Buttcrack (and 9 Other Last Minute Tips for the Bar Exam)

 I was able to send her a response at 1:36 AM (9 minutes later)—without having a working knowledge of supplemental jurisdiction, and without flipping through outlines or Googling hypos.

 How?
 I’ll show you below.
-(With examples using supplemental jurisdiction, Contracts remedies, and rule against perpetuities.)
+(With examples using supplemental jurisdiction, Contracts remedies, the rule against perpetuities, hearsay, and more.)

 The problem: When someone asks me about some law, I have to research it and explain it.